POLAND SECURITY CONGRESS

 OF PRESENTATIONS,REPORTS AND CASE STUDIES

-PREVIOUS EDITION in Warsaw
+PREVIOUS EDITION IN WARSAW

-The Polish Security Congress Program Council's co-chairs are Konrad Fijołek, President of the City of Rzeszów; Krzysztof Dyki, CEO of ComCERT; and Radosław Maćkiewicz, Director of the Central Informatics Center.
+Poland Security Congress Program Council's co-chairs are Konrad Fijołek, President of the City of Rzeszów; Krzysztof Dyki, CEO of ComCERT; and Radosław Maćkiewicz, Director of the Central Informatics Center.
 The guest of honour was Krzysztof Gawkowski, Deputy Prime Minister and Minister of Digitization.
 He emphasised the importance of cooperation between the state and business and the need to build resilience to cyber threats.
 In his speech, he noted that many issues should be considered from the perspective of potential armed conflicts.

 The congress brought together experts from various fields, which enabled the exchange of experience and the development of strategies to strengthen Poland's resilience to threats.
 Special attention was paid to the construction of the “cyber shield” and preparations for the Polish presidency of the European Union in 2025.
 The debates focused on defence and cyber infrastructure integration and the development of key technologies.
 Topics covered included critical infrastructure security, technological sovereignty and the challenges of digital transformation.
 Participants stressed the importance of public-private cooperation and the role of local governments in providing security.
 Education in threat recognition and disinformation was also an important point.